FreeCAD/FreeCAD-documentation/wiki/Mesh_Import.md

 3. Select a file.
 4. Press the **Open** button.

+## Supported file types

+The **Mesh Import** supports: bms, stl, ast, iv, nas, bdf, obj, smf, off and ply files.
+For NASTRAN nas/bdf file, only GRID, CTRIA3 and CQUAD4 cards are supported.
+In each data line, a space must exist between two variables.

 ## Preferences

 -   The last used file location is stored: **Tools → Edit parameters... → BaseApp → Preferences → General → FileOpenSavePath**.